ryash072007/HackCheck-API/README.md

 9. Make a bool that tells if hackathon has started or not -> and then allow participant interaction [DONE]
 10. Make a request to get points of a particular team / all the teams.
 [DONE] [if all returns a sorted by point version]
-11. Server-side timing of hackathon
+11. Server-side timing of hackathon [DONE]
-12. Request to get time left in the hackathon
+12. Request to get time left in the hackathon [DONE]
 13. Endpoint to get all questions / edit questions [DONE]
 14. Endpoint to get leaderboard - Just team name and points in decreasing order [DONE] [with through point 10]
-15. Ability to pause/[DONE] reset/ edit the time left
+15. Ability to pause/[DONE] edit the time left [DONE]
 16. Delete teams [DONE]
 17. 4 Test input and output add to the question [DONE]
 18. Verify only 4 test in/out are saved for Question and 3 sample in/out when creating the question [DONE]